ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 <!-- Q: api namespace  -->
 <details>
   <summary>
-    Why might it be a good idea to namespace our back-end routes under `api`?
+    Why might it be a good idea to namespace our back-end routes under <code>api</code>?
   </summary>
   <br>
-  To avoid confusion between routes meant to serve html, and routes whose purpose it is to render our app's data as JSON
+  To eschew confusion between routes meant to serve html and routes that respond with JSON objects.
   <br>
   <br>
 </details>